Portland Restaurants Coming Together During the COVID-19 Outbreak

 A free hot lunch will be available at each Toro Bravo location that is offering takeout service.

-Portland’s Food Industry Taking Care of Each Other
+Portland’s Food Industry Taking Care of Frontline Workers

-With restaurants closed to in-house dining, many industry workers throughout the world are left with reduced hours or lay-offs.
-Local restaurant owners are finding ways to donate unused food, give what they can, and send love through food to the very people who make Portland known as a world-class food destination.
-Restaurants and food carts that are providing meals include the following:
+With restaurants closed to in-house dining, many industry workers throughout the world are left with reduced hours or temporary closures.
+Local restaurant owners are finding ways to keep the city’s healthcare professionals well-fed and well-loved.

 Creative Takeout and Delivery Solutions